Friedman vs Abel equations: A connection unraveled

 i.e. unlike the discussed singularities of solutions of (\ref{R1}) there might exist at most one left-sided discontinuity point of second order, while for $x>x_s$ the solution is either finite or complex (cf., for example, solution of a simple ODE $y'=y^3$).
 By analogy with (\ref{R*}) we'll obtain for (\ref{Abb})

 when $y_0\gg 1$.
-Note that this condition together with $y_0\gg 1$ are also violating the Lipshitz condition, therefore it is expected for the singular point to appear near the critical point $x_s\sim x_0$.
-Contrary, the choice $x_0\gg 1$, a $y_0=1+o(1)$ is deemed to render the nonsingular solution (at least on the right half axes), by analogy with Fig. 2, left.~\footnote{Note that when $x\to 0$ the solutions of (\ref{Abb}) has a behaves as $d^ny/dx^n\to 0$ -- a very interesting property, differing it from solution (\ref{R1}) of Riccatti equation (\ref{Ric}).} For what follows we'll assume that the initial conditions are chosen in such a fashion that ensures continuity of solution of (\ref{Abb}) at $x>0$. \begin{proposition} Solution of (\ref{Abb}), continuous at $x\ne 0$ is infinitely differentiable there. \end{proposition} {\bf The proof of the proposition.} Continuity of $y(x)$ is postulated on the chosen class of initial conditions (cf. \cite{Nu prym vytekaet}).
+This condition together with $y_0\gg 1$ are also violating the Lipshitz condition, therefore it is expected for the singular point to appear near the critical point $x_s\sim x_0$.
+Contrary, the choice $x_0\gg 1$, a $y_0=1+o(1)$ is deemed to render the nonsingular solution (at least on the right half axes), by analogy with Fig. 2, left.
+Note that when $x\to 0$ the solutions of (\ref{Abb}) has a behaves as $d^ny/dx^n\to 0$ -- a very interesting property, differing it from solution (\ref{R1}) of Riccatti equation (\ref{Ric}).

+For what follows we'll assume that the initial conditions are chosen in such a fashion that ensures continuity of solution of (\ref{Abb}) at $x>0$. \begin{proposition} Solution of (\ref{Abb}), continuous at $x\ne 0$ is infinitely differentiable there. \end{proposition} {\bf The proof of the proposition.} Continuity of $y(x)$ is postulated on the chosen class of initial conditions.
 Differentiability of $y(x)$ ar $x\ne 0$ follows directly from (\ref{Abb}).
 After $n-1$ differentiation of (\ref{Abb}) w.r.t. $x$ one gets the following:

 where $k_n=2^n+1$, and coefficients $\alpha_{\mu}(x)$ are continuous and differentiable at $x\ne 0$, which concludes the proof. \begin{theorem} Solution of (\ref{Abb}) that belongs to $I_1$ has one and only one maximum on the right half plane $x>0$. \end{theorem} {\bf The proof of the theorem.}